-Comparing \eqref{Eq:Lu} and \eqref{eq:stable}, one can roughly think of \eqref{Eq:Lu} as being about the "$\alpha=0$" case, which turn out to be a more challenging situation, resulting in a limited body of literature.
-Nevertheless, there are noteworthy papers that examine issues related to operators like \eqref{Eq:Lu} from various perspectives, shedding light on their significant applications in different fields.
-Specifically, it is noteworthy that {\v{S}}iki{\'c}-Song-Vondra{\v{c}}ek \cite{sikic2006potential} first studied the potential theory of subordinate Brownian motions with geometric stable subordinators, whose generator is given by $\log(I+(-\Delta)^{\alpha/2})$ (below we will see that $\log(I+(-\Delta)^{\alpha/2})$ is a variant of $L$).
+Comparing \eqref{eq:stable} and \eqref{Eq:Lu}, one can roughly think of \eqref{Eq:Lu} as being about the ``$\alpha=0$" case, which turns out to be a more challenging situation.
+Although there is limited research on this type of operators compared to the stable case, we have noted that several significant papers have examined issues related to operators like \eqref{Eq:Lu} from various perspectives, highlighting their important applications in different fields.
+Notably, {\v{S}}iki{\'c}-Song-Vondra{\v{c}}ek \cite{sikic2006potential} first studied the potential theory of subordinate Brownian motions with geometric stable subordinators, whose generator is given by $\log(I+(-\Delta)^{\alpha/2})$ (below we will see that $\log(I+(-\Delta)^{\alpha/2})$ is a variant of $L$).
 They established the asymptotic behaviors of the Green function and the L\'evy density of these processes.
 Among the PDE articles, Chen-Weth \cite{chen2019dirichlet} demonstrated that

 where $c_d$ and $\rho_d$ are constants only depending on $d$.
 So the dominating term of $\frac{\d }{\d s}(-\Delta)^s\big|_{s=0}$ is $-c_d L$, as defined in \eqref{Eq:Lu} with $a=1$.
 In the same work, the authors studied the eigenvalue of Dirichlet problem for the logarithmic Laplacian.
-Later, Jarohs-Saldaña-Weth \cite{jarohs2020new} offered a novel look at the fractional Poisson problem via the logarithmic Laplacian given above.
+Later, Jarohs-Salda\~na-Weth \cite{jarohs2020new} offered a novel look at the fractional Poisson problem via the logarithmic Laplacian given above.
 We also mention that there is some literature revealing the importance of logarithmic regularization operator $T:= \log^{-1}(eI-\Delta)$ ($T^{-1}$ is also a variant of $L$).
-For instance, $T$ is widely used in the studies of the local (global) well-posedness of the regularized inviscid models, such as the regularized $2$D Euler equation, the surface quasi-geostrophic equation, and the Boussinesq equations (see \cite{chae2012logarithmically} and the reference therein).
+For instance, $T$ is widely used in the studies of the local (global) well-posedness of the regularized inviscid models, such as the regularized $2$D Euler equation, the surface quasi-geostrophic equation, and the Boussinesq equations (see \cite{chae2012logarithmically} and the references therein).